 Message from Dr. R. A. Badwe, Director, TMC, on KEVAT

 It is estimated that the cancer burden in India is likely to increase from an approximate incidence of 1 million cases in 2012 to about 1.7 million in 2035.
 Over the years, Tata Memorial Hospital (TMH) has witnessed a steady increase in the number of cancer cases registered.
-In 2010, about 53,000 new cancer cases were registered in TMH.
+In 2019, about 1,10,000 new cases were registered in all TMC centres across the country; of which 45,624 were registered in TMH alone.
 Currently, 65,000 new cancer patients and 450,000 follow-ups are registered annually.
 More so, 40% of the patients visiting TMH come from Maharashtra (15% from Mumbai alone), while 60% of the patients come from other states of the country.

-Tata Memorial Centre (TMC), in collaboration with Tata Institute of Social Sciences (TISS) and with support from Tata Trusts, is introducing a one year (full time) Advanced Diploma in Patient Navigation (KEVAT), for the first time in India.
+Tata Memorial Centre (TMC), in collaboration with Tata Institute of Social Sciences (TISS) and with support from Tata Trusts, has introduced a one year (full time) Post Graduate Diploma in Patient Navigation (KEVAT), for the first time in India.
 The course will address the need for a structured patient support system for cancer care that will form a bridge between patients and access to care.

 Patient Navigation is a rapidly growing and evolving healthcare profession.
 The concept evolved from Dr. Harold Freeman’s groundbreaking patient navigation study in 1995 and has steadily grown over the past couple of decades.
 While the need for patient navigation has never been greater, the role of the patient navigator and scope of practice has been ill-defined until now.
 Patient navigation programs have proliferated quickly with no clear standards.

 This Patient Navigation Program - KEVAT is the first in India to focus on an emerging patient navigation model that can be applied across all cancer care institutions.
 The program shall empower the navigators to: